Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

 Some tips:

 You don’t have to be perfect communicators.
-But you do have to be brave.
+But you do have to be willing.
 Because marriage isn’t sustained by wedding vows alone.
-It’s sustained by conversations like these.
+It’s sustained by conversations like these and by the way you navigate them.